quantumsupic/quantumsupic.github.io/_pages/about.md

 title: About me
 author_profile: true
 ---
-I am quantum information scientist from Montenegro, living and working in Paris.
-Currently I am a postdoctoral researcher in [LIP6](https://qi.lip6.fr) in Sorbonne University.
+I am quantum information scientist from Montenegro, living and working in University Grenoble-Alpes as CNRS permanent researcher.

 # Research interests